 Volume 7, Refining Your Aids, Riding in the Wind of the Boot is coming soon

 We should always keep in mind that the only way a horse can tell us that they are injured or in pain is by ‘misbehaving’.
 Most problems can be solved by first making sure your horse is sound.
 Then start at the beginning of this series and making sure you and your horse are communicating clearly as you both progress.

 The eighth book in this series is for those who are facing problems with a horse they cannot bear to give up on.
 Horses generally do exactly what we ask them too, and then get blamed and abused for their authenticity.
-So this volume is written for the horse who insists that the humans in their lives listen and respond to what they have to say.
+Many problems can be resolved by starting at the beginning, with Volume 1, and making sure you and your horse are communicating clearly. as you work your through Volume 6.
+This volume is written for the horse who insists that the humans in their lives listen and respond to what they have to say.